DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 ## The right mental model

-Putting the two pieces together gives a sharper picture of why contrastive learning works.

-The standard story is that contrastive learning is a *self-supervised* method that *somehow* discovers semantic structure.
-The picture here is more precise: the self-supervised objective is already close to a specific supervised contrastive objective, namely NSCL; that objective's optimal solutions exhibit the same neural-collapse geometry as supervised training; and the learned representations of the two methods remain aligned throughout training.
+The standard description of contrastive learning is that it is a self-supervised method that nonetheless learns semantic structure.
+While this is true, it leaves open the question of why this happens so consistently.

+The picture that emerges here is more specific.
+The self-supervised contrastive objective is already close to a supervised contrastive objective that excludes same-class negatives.
+That supervised objective has global minimizers with the same neural-collapse geometry familiar from supervised learning.
+And under shared training randomness, the two methods learn highly aligned representations throughout training.

-So rather than thinking of CL as a completely different form of learning that mysteriously recovers semantics, it is more accurate to think of it as a self-supervised procedure whose objective and learned geometry sit near a very specific supervised counterpart.
-Not cross-entropy, not generic supervised learning, but a supervised contrastive objective that differs from CL in only one controlled way: whether same-class samples are excluded from the denominator.
+From this perspective, the semantic behavior of contrastive learning is not an isolated phenomenon.
+It is tied to the fact that the self-supervised objective sits near a structured supervised counterpart, both analytically and geometrically.

+This does not mean that self-supervised and supervised learning are identical, nor that labels are irrelevant.
+But it does suggest that the gap between the two is narrower, and more structured, than the usual informal description implies.

 <hr class="section-rule">

 <div class="takeaway flush-list">
   <div class="takeaway-label">Takeaway</div>
-  <p style="margin-bottom: 1rem;">Contrastive learning is more supervised than it looks.
-This appears in three layers:</p>
+  <p style="margin-bottom: 1rem;">The main point is not merely that self-supervised and supervised contrastive learning are related.
+It is that the relation is surprisingly tight and structurally clean.</p>
   <ol>
-    <li><strong>The losses are close.</strong> The standard self-supervised contrastive loss approximates the NSCL loss, with a gap that shrinks as $O(1/C)$.</li>
+    <li><strong>The objectives are close.</strong> The standard self-supervised contrastive loss approximates the NSCL loss, with a gap that shrinks as \(O(1/C)\).</li>
-    <li><strong>Elegant geometry.</strong> NSCL minimizers exhibit the same simplex ETF structure as supervised losses: augmentation collapse, within-class collapse, and maximally separated class centers.</li>
+    <li><strong>The nearby supervised problem has elegant geometry.</strong> NSCL minimizers exhibit augmentation collapse, within-class collapse, and simplex ETF structure.</li>
-    <li><strong>The representations stay aligned.</strong> Under shared training randomness, the learned representations of CL and NSCL remain closely aligned, even as their parameters diverge.</li>
+    <li><strong>The learned representations stay aligned.</strong> Under shared training randomness, DCL and NSCL produce highly similar representation geometry, even when their parameters diverge.</li>
   </ol>
-  <p style="margin-top: 1rem; margin-bottom: 0;">The semantic behavior of self-supervised contrastive learning is not as mysterious as it first seems.
-The objective is already close to supervised learning, its optimal geometry matches supervised learning, and the learned representations track supervised learning throughout training.</p>
+  <p style="margin-top: 1rem; margin-bottom: 0;">A useful way to view contrastive learning, then, is not as a completely separate mechanism that somehow recovers semantics, but as a self-supervised procedure whose objective and learned geometry already lie close to a specific supervised counterpart.</p>
 </div>

 </div>